-Conversational American Sign Language (2) CSU - RPT 3
+25 Conversational American Sign Language (2) CSU - RPT 3 Lecture 2 hours.

-Prerequisite: American Sign Language 1 with a grade of "C" or better,
+Prerequisite: American Sign Language 1 with a grade of "C" or better, or equivalent.

 Provides opportunities for practical conversation on everyday topics, cultural material, and expansion of vocabulary according to student interest or need.